e1proios/quark-chlng/README.md

 - bogdan: bogdan
 - charlemagne: vivelafrance

-adolf and charlemagne can scan; bogdan can blacklist
+bogdan can blacklist
+charlemagne can scan
+adolf can do whatever he wants

 ---
 ### curl